Neervilakom: Temples

-Neervilakom is situated 7 kilometres (4 mi) from Aranmula in Pathanamthiita district, Kerala, India.
+Neervilakom is situated about 7 kilometres (4 mi) from Aranmula in Pathanamthiita district, Kerala, India.
 The main attraction of this place is the ancient temple Shree Dharma Shastha Temple.
 Lord Ayyappa is the main deity.
 Thousands of devotees from various places of Central Travancore worship here.

 Post Office

-There is a post office in the village and the Postal Index Number of Neervilakom is 689122 and is served by Angadical-Chengannur post office.
+There is a post office in the village with Postal Index Number of Neervilakom is 689122, which is served by Angadical-Chengannur post office.

 Economy

-This place is remarkably known for its economic contribution to the entire Central Travancore.
-Majority of the population are NRIs who play very important role in accomplishing the foreign exchange for the nation.
+Neervilakom is remarkably known for its economic contribution to the entire Central Travancore.
+Majority of the population are Composed of mostly NRIs, which given a important role in accomplishing the foreign exchange for the nation.

 Geography

-Neervilakom has an average elevation of 7 m.
+Neervilakom has an average elevation of 7 m from the sea level.
+It is situated in remote forest zone of the southern region of Kerala.